ada-popovic/markdown_archive/README.md

 The reason why inscription was made is unknown.
 It is supposed that it can be the name of the author, but no such person was found.
 Moreover, the snowglobe is probably an example of a mass produced object (which is rarely individually signed).
 The only information about the origin of the artefact is that it once was spotted on a souvenir market by a staff member of IISG and brought back to the archive, mostly as a bit of a joke, but also to enrich its collection on Marx.

-## *Schnee van gestern?*
+## *Schnee von gestern?!*

 ### Meaning

-The inscription is made in German and literally translates to *Snow of yesterday*.
+The inscription is made in German and literally translates to *Snow of yesterday* or *Yesterday's snow*.

+"Schnee von gestern" is a way of saying that something is already a thing of the past, something old, unimportant that has no more relevance to the discussed topic or is not worthy of worrying about.
+Its English synonym is 'water under the bridge'.

+There are three German documentary movies entitled *Schnee von gestern*
+- by director Michael Würfel from 2008
+- by the directors Claus Oppermann and Gerald Grote from 2008
+- by director Yael Reuveny from 2013

+None of them relates to the artefact.

 ### Function

-Function of the inscription is unknown, but there are some clues. *Snow of yesterday* in a snowglobe is an obvious play on words.
+Function of the inscription is unknown, but there are some clues. *Snow of yesterday?!* in a snowglobe is an obvious play on words.
 Exclamation and question mark at the end of the sentence suggest teasing the viewer to question the object and the person it encapsulates with its plastic vessel.
 The final effect is a certain commentary pun, making the one who hold the artefact wonder, whether the ideology of Marxism is the thing of the past, whether the world will be shook by it again and what all of it really means.

 # Transcoding